mertaydin99/mertaydin99/README.md

 - 👋 Hi, I’m @mertaydin99
 - 👀 I’m interested in contributing to open source projects via coding, commenting, error& typo fixing and translation
-- 📫 How to reach me mertaydin991@hotmail.com
+- 📫 How to reach me mertaydin991@hotmail.com or on github.